Frances Hook

 Frances Hook (1847–March 17, 1908) claimed that she, disguised as a man, enlisted as a soldier in the Union Army during the U.S. Civil War.
 She stated her aliases were Pvt.
 Frank Miller, Frank Henderson, Frank Martin and Frank Fuller.
-However, the enlistment records for the units in which she claimed to have served show no evidence of those aliases, nor any record to corroborate her story.

 Early life

 Frances Hook was born in Illinois in 1847.
 When she was three years old both of her parents died, leaving only her and her older brother, who brought her up until the start of the Civil War.

 At the time the Civil War began, Hook and her brother were living in Chicago, Illinois.
-When her brother decided to enlist in the Union Army.
-Hook, not wanting to be left alone, decided to disguise herself as a man and enlisted with her brother.
+When her brother decided to enlist in the Union Army, Hook, not wanting to be left alone, decided to disguise herself as a man and enlisted with her brother.

 Her claims of Civil War service

 When Hook claimed to have enlisted in the Union Army she was fourteen years old, but says she told recruiters she was twenty-two.
 She cut her hair and enlisted in the 11th Illinois Infantry Regiment (or the 65th Illinois Home Guard depending on the source) using the alias Private Frank Miller on April 30, 1861.
 Hook and her brother served their 90-day term without being discovered.

 On July 30, 1861, Hook and her brother re-enlisted in the 11th Illinois Infantry (or 19th Illinois Infantry Regiment depending on the source) for three more years.
 Their regiment fought at Fort Henry, Fort Donelson, and then at the Battle of Shiloh (April 6–7, 1862) where Hook's brother was killed.
 Hook was so devastated by her brother's death that she could no longer bear to serve in the same regiment he had died in.

 However, Hook wished to continue her military service.
 Under a new alias, Frank Henderson, she enlisted in the 33rd Illinois Infantry regiment.
 After a few months of service she was wounded in the shoulder at the Battle of Fredericktown (October 21, 1861) in Missouri.
 While being treated at the regimental hospital the doctor discovered her sex; she was discharged from the army and told to go home.

 Having no family to go home to, Hook enlisted in the 90th Illinois Infantry Regiment.
 While serving in the 90th Infantry (fighting quite often), the regiment saw combat at Holly Springs, Coldwater, the Siege of Vicksburg, the Siege of Jackson, and Missionary Ridge The regiment was marching through Florence, Alabama, in the late summer of 1863.
 While on the march Hook entered a seemingly empty house to search for supplies; while she was searching, two Confederate soldiers hiding in the house surprised and captured her.